 Parent council membership of Connect allows us sufficient cover for the event however we have to ensure stall holders have their own public liability cover if they are professionally registered traders.

-Currently 5 stall holders, hopefully P7s, ? waffles and tea/coffee/mince pies.
+Currently 5 stall holders confirmed, plus P7s, second hand books, toys and clothes, waffles and tea/coffee/mince pies.
+Also hoping to have areas with interactive activities for children.

 Santa grotto in the Snug which would leave the AV room for additional space/overspill.